Remod-org/NTeleportation/README.md

 # RTeleportation
 Local version of NTeleportation, renamed to avoid confusion with the one on umod.

+## WARNING!!!!

+If you switch to the new name, you will have to setup your permissions again and copy your old data files to the new names, e.g.

+  cp NTeleportationAdmin.json RTeleportationAdmin.json
+  ...

 Multiple teleportation systems for admins and players

 See note below about rteleportation.home permission, which is required for basic function.
 This finally allows control over who may use the basic commands.